-- The SMART node should be installed indoors, the Basic node can installed outdoors. - When the optional build in barometric pressure sensors are installed, they should be vented outside when installed in a pressurized accommodation.
-A pressure port (OMC-509) at the end of the tube is strongly recommended. - Use shielded cable (see Chapter 6 for maximum lengths). - Use twisted pair cable for all RS422/485 connections (See Chapter 6). - The nodes require a 12 ..24 Vdc power supply.
-Power can be linked through all nodes, however check the power rating of connected sensors, especially when they have heating!
+- The Smart Node (OIC-05) should be installed indoors, the Basic Node (OIC-01)can install outdoors. - When the optional build in barometric pressure sensors are installed, they should be vented outside when installed in a pressurized accommodation.
+A pressure port (OMC-509) at the end of the tube is strongly recommended. - Use shielded cable (see Chapter 6 for maximum lengths). - Use twisted pair cable for all RS422/485 connections (See Chapter 6). - The nodes require a 12 .24 Vdc power supply.
+Power can be linked through all nodes, however, check the power rating of connected sensors, especially when they have heating!